avneesh10115/zCoder/README.md

 -   User authentication: Users can create an account, log in, and log out, delete account.
 -   Coding problems: Users can browse coding problems, submit solutions.
 -   User profile: Users can view their profile, including their solved problems and submissions.
+-   Discussion Forum: Users can interact with each other and share opinions realtime on the problems.

 # Technologies Used